 You might ask yourself where to go to taste the best Tartiflette.
 If you’re looking for something in the village, Edwina recommends La Grange and L’Étale.
-However, if you’re already on the slopes, try going to Vaffieu, right at the Belvédère chair lift – the food is great, the atmosphere is always relaxed and the view is simply breathtaking.
+However, if you’re already on the slopes, try going to Vaffieu, right at the Belvédère chair lift; the food is great, the atmosphere is always relaxed and the view is simply breathtaking.

 WOW: Morzine’s breathtaking views

 Experienced skiers capable of skiing on red slopes should definitely also go to the Pointe du Nyon summit.
-It offers a 360° view including Morzine and the beautiful Lake Geneva on one side, and the majestic Dents Blanches mountain on the other.
+This offers a 360° view including Morzine and the beautiful Lake Geneva on one side, and the majestic Dents Blanches mountain on the other.

 HOORAY: My first slope in Morzine

-Surely, all this information is quite helpful, but we’ve forgotten to answer a very important question: what is the best time of year to go skiing in Morzine?
+Surely all this information is quite helpful, but we’ve forgotten to answer a very important question: What is the best time of year to go skiing in Morzine?